MicrosoftDocs/office-developer-client-docs/docs/project/developing-a-project-online-application-using-the-client-side-object-model.md

 5. Execute the query for the resource.

-A couple of items are worth noting:
+> [!NOTE]

-- The Assignments collection is explicitly requested in the information from the server because it is not a default property of the Tasks collection.
+> - The Assignments collection is explicitly requested in the information from the server because it is not a default property of the Tasks collection.
 As a collection, a subsequent query is made to pull the collection from the server.

-- The Resource is an object.
+> - The Resource is an object.
 The query for an assignment includes the resource name associated with the assignment.

 ```cs
 PublishedTaskCollection collTask = pubProj.Tasks;